-Bumps to the head or face, sprains, serious bloodletting injuries, suspected breaks, must be reported to the parents and followed up with a letter.
+Bumps to the head or face, sprains, serious bloodletting injuries, suspected breaks, must be reported to the parents.

 In addition, incidents of work related violence to staff must also be reported.
 The H&S Team at WCC is only required to record violent incidents to staff by the public or by other members of staff where the incident is in connection with their work.
 The following are not reportable.